by Mark Dredge Beer and Travel Writer of the Year 2016 03 March 2021

 Other beers were also available, including Amber, a variety of Ales, and Stout.
 The ales were less-hopped than the beers (the old differentiation of hop-less ales and hopped beer was beginning to change by this point), while Stout could’ve been any type of beer or ale and its name referred to it being a stronger ‘stouter’ version.
 It was supposedly common for a drinker to have a preferred mix of different beers poured into one tankard.

-Stout came before Porter.
-Sort of, anyway: the name ‘Stout’ was used before the name ‘Porter,’ although Stout wasn’t a style and instead it was used like we might use ‘Double’ or ‘Imperial’ today – a prefix to explain that it was a stronger version of a regular beer.
+Stout came before porter.
+Sort of, anyway: the name ‘stout’ was used before the name ‘porter,’ although stout wasn’t a style and instead it was used like we might use ‘Dubbel’ or ‘Imperial’ today – a prefix to explain that it was a stronger version of a regular beer.